Losant/losant-mqtt-python/README.rst

     If the connect method should block or not.
 True is the default, which means that the connect call will be a blocking call that will not return until the connection is closed or an error occurs - all interaction has to be done through the various event callbacks.
-If blocking is set to False, the connect call will not block - but in this mode you must run the network loop yourself, by calling the `loop`_ method periodically.
+If blocking is set to False, the function will only block until the connection is kicked off - after that point you must run the network loop yourself, by calling the `loop`_ method periodically.

 is_connected
 ````````````